redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/blast-editor.md

 #### Shift Selected Rows

-This menu adjusts the selected option (Source Address, Parameter Domain, Parameter Value) through the drop down menu.
+The Shift Selected Rows menu adjusts the selected option (Source Address, Parameter Domain, Parameter Value) through the drop down menu.
 The value will be decremented/incremented by the supplied step size.

 #### Disabling